 Staged Cinema Productions kicked off its 15th season with an iconic musical that takes place in a decade not too long before our own.
 Little Shop of Horrors is one of those well-loved classic musicals.
 The original Off-Broadway musical was a collaboration between writer Howard Ashman and composer Alan Menkin.
-The blend of 1960s rock-inspired songs, campy comedy and sci-fi proved to be a hit with audiences, and the stage version was eventually made into 1986 feature film starring Rick Moranis, Ellen Green and Steve Martin.
+The blend of 1960s rock-inspired songs, campy comedy, and sci-fi proved to be a hit with audiences, and the stage version was eventually made into a 1986 feature film starring Rick Moranis, Ellen Green, and Steve Martin.
 Frank Oz directed the film, which obtained cult status when released to home video.

 Brian Newell produces and directs Maverick Theater’s take on Little Shop of Horrors, which pays homage to the stage version of the musical.
 Tyler McGraw leads the cast as the hapless Seymour Krelborn, a poor resident of Skid Row who dreams of life somewhere else and a relationship with his co-worker Audrey.
 The pair work at Mr. Mushnik’s failing flower shop.
 Hoping to attract customers, Seymour places a “strange and unusual plant” in the window.
-The plant brings people flocking to the flower shop, but success comes at a very high cost.
+The plant brings people to the flower shop, but success comes at a very high cost.

-Of course the real star of the show is Audrey II.
+Of course, the real star of the show is Audrey II.
 The carnivorous plant grows tremendously while the story moves along.
 The gorgeous Audrey II prop is also available after the show to take pictures with.
-Enrique Munoz Jr. provides the plants deep and soulful voice while Jeff Kieviet does a fabulous job as the giant prop puppeteer.
+Enrique Munoz Jr. provides the plant’s deep and soulful voice, while Jeff Kieviet does a fabulous job as the giant prop puppeteer.
 Both men also double as amusing, dancing drunks during the first couple of scenes.